Azure/application-gateway-kubernetes-ingress/docs/troubleshooting.md

 [![Embed launch](https://shell.azure.com/images/launchcloudshell.png "Launch Azure Cloud Shell")](https://shell.azure.com)

-### The Simplest App
+### Test with a simple Kubernetes app

+The steps below assume:
+  - You have an AKS cluster, with Advanced Networking enabled
+  - AGIC has been installed on the AKS cluster
+  - You already hav an App Gateway on a VNET shared with your AKS cluster

-To verify that the App Gateway + AKS + AGIC installation is setup correctly, you could deploy the simplest possible app.
+To verify that the App Gateway + AKS + AGIC installation is setup correctly, deploy the simplest possible app:

 ```bash
 cat <<EOF | kubectl apply -f -